tear4fear411/test/README.md

 New stuffs added
-   this new stuff was just added and is labeled version 1 this new stuff was just added and is labeled version 2
+   this new stuff was just added and is labeled version 1 this new stuff was just added and is labeled version 2 this new stuff was just added and is labeled version 3